Polynomial systems admitting a simultaneous solution: Acknowledgements

 \section{Acknowledgements}

+A.C. was~supported by NSF grant 2002149 and DFG grant 467575307.
+M.M. was supported by DFG grant 467575307.
 We would like to thank Bernd Sturmfels for many inspiring talks on the topic, and for some influential comments on early versions of our result.
 We are very grateful to Jan Stevens for pointing out several important classical results and sources in the field, as well as Proposition~\ref{prop:sat}.
+We thank Elke Neuhaus for remarks about the first version of the article.
 The last-named author would also like to thank Jerzy Weyman for a conversation on this subject.